mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 Capabilities can be transfered between domains.
 Any domain A that owns a capability X can transfer it to a domain B.
-In the process, A looses the reference to X and thus the associated authority while B acquires it.
+In the process, A loses the reference to X and thus the associated authority while B acquires it.
 To satisfy the visible resource allocation, the monitor requires B to acknowledge X before it can start using it.
 If B rejects X, X is transferred back to A.